saadsaifse/intro-to-AI-hackathon/2. Theory behind Image Classification/Tutorial.md

 ### Layers

-Neural networks are also called “stacked neural networks”, meaning networks composed of several layers.
+Neural networks are also called “stacked neural networks”, meaning networks that are composed of several layers.
 The layers are made of nodes.
-On the following image you can see an example of a simple neural network, that consists of the input layer, one hidden layer and the output layer, that has only two possible outcomes.
+In the following image, you can see an example of a simple neural network that consists of the input layer, one hidden layer, and the output layer, which has only two possible outcomes.
 The input layer consists of nodes that get their values directly from the data.
 Each next layer's output serves as the subsequent layer's input, thus **feeding forward** information.
 The output represents the combined input of all the nodes.
 If a neural network has more than 1 hidden layer, it is called deep.

 !["Simple network" image](./images/mlp.png "source: A Beginner's Guide to Neural Networks and Deep Learning")